opencord/docs/prereqs/hardware.md

 * **Other**: Besides all above, you will need a development/management machine and a L2 management swich to connect things together.
 Usually a laptop is enough for the former, and a legacy L2 switch is enough for the latter.

-## Suggested hardware
+## Suggested Hardware

 Following is a list of hardware that people from the ONF community have tested over time in lab trials.

 * **Compute machines**
     * OCP Inspired&trade; QuantaGrid D51B-1U server.
 Each